-Is enrolled as a full time student for one academic semester that begins during the tax year, (each institution has their own definition of a full time student) and:
+Is enrolled as a full time student for one academic semester that begins during the tax year, (each institution has their own definition of a half time student) and:

 the STUDENT did NOT provide more that 50% of the STUDENT’S support (schollarships/grants received by the student ***do not count*** as the student providing their own support)

 The parents will claim the student as a dependent on the parent's tax return and:

 The parents will claim all schollarships, grants, tuition payments, and the student's 1098-T on the parent's tax return and:

 The parents will claim all educational tax credits that qualify.